tamn2112/cmf-d_2024_Project-/README.md

 # Pilly

-## Pill/Medication Tracker Overview
+## About Pilly
-+ Welcome to the Medication Tracker project!
++ Welcome to the Pilly, a medication tracker project app!
 This application is designed to help users manage their medications effectively by providing a convenient way to track medication details, dosage schedules, and symptoms.
-This README file will guide you through the features, setup, and usage of the application.
+This README file includes the features, setup, and usage of the application.

 ## Features